enionsouza/math-magicians/README.md

 </p>

-# Math Magicians - Refactor with Hooks
+# Math Magicians

 ## About

 "Math magicians" is a website whose core functionality is a calculator.

-Below a screenshot of the homepage is presented.
+Below, a screenshot of the app is presented.

 <p align="center">
     <img alt="Screenshot" src="./docs/Screenshot.png" width="700">